winter-telescope/mirar/docs/source/installation.rst

 * `psfex <https://www.astromatic.net/software/psfex/>`_
 * `postgreSQL <https://www.postgresql.org/download/>`_

-PostgreSQL is relatively straightfoward to install viua the `official website <https://www.postgresql.org/download/>`_.
+PostgreSQL is relatively straightfoward to install via the `official website <https://www.postgresql.org/download/>`_.
 The other packages might be more complicated, and will depend on your platform.

 astromatic software with apt-get (Linux only)